apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 must use the SHA-2 family of hash functions for these applications after 2010".
 This might affect some potential users.

-### Blob Garbage Collection

-Oak implements a Mark and Sweep based Garbage Collection logic.

-1. Mark Phase - In this phase the binary references are marked in both BlobStore and NodeStore
-    1. Mark BlobStore - GC logic would make a record of all the blob references present in the BlobStore.
-In doing so it would only consider those blobs which are older than a specified time interval.
-So only those blob references are fetched which are last modified say 24 hrs (default) ago.
-    2. Mark NodeStore - GC logic would make a record of all the blob references which are referred by any node present in NodeStore.
-       Note that any blob references from old revisions of node would also be considered as a valid references.
-2. Sweep Phase - In this phase all blob references form Mark BlobStore phase which were not found in Mark NodeStore part would considered as GC candidates and would be deleted.

 ### Support for Jackrabbit 2 DataStore

 Jackrabbit 2 used [DataStore][2] to store blobs.
 Oak supports usage of such